UN chief says electricity at Russian-held nuclear plant belongs to Ukraine | Headlines

 UN chief says electricity at Russian-held nuclear plant belongs to Ukraine

+Ukraine accused Russia earlier on Friday of planning a "large-scale provocation" at the vast nuclear plant and said Russian forces planned to disconnect the facility from the Ukrainian power grid and link it up to the Russian one.
+Moscow and Kyiv have accused each other of shelling Europe's largest nuclear power plant, which was captured by Russia in March, but is still run by Ukrainian technicians.
+Only two of the facility's six reactors are working.

-Guterres, asked about possible Russian plans to divert power to the Russian power grid, told reporters in Ukraine's Black Sea port of Odesa that the plant should be demilitarised.
+Guterres, asked about Russian plans to divert power to the Russian power grid, told reporters in the Black Sea port of Odesa that the plant should be demilitarised, a move that he said would resolve the problem.
 "Obviously the electricity from Zaporizhzhia is Ukrainian electricity and it's necessary especially during the winter for the Ukrainian people.
-And this principle must be fully respected."
+And this principle must be fully respected," he said.

+Ukraine is bracing for its most difficult winter in more than 30 years of independence and preparing for a possible energy shortage that would be exacerbated by the nuclear plant being disconnected.
+International aid officials have voiced concern that such a move by Russia could trigger more hardship in the eastern part of Ukraine, particularly, and prompt more people to flee abroad.

+Russia has itself accused Ukraine of plotting a "provocation" at the sprawling nuclear plant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)